kentlouisetonino/web-playground/README.md

 ## Description

-> This repository is my playground in tinkering new frontend technologies.
+> This repository is my playground in practicing and tinkering new frontend technologies.